This gallery contains 5 photos.

 The creators called it a “Rom Zom Com”… Continue reading

 Tagged 2004, apocalypse, bill nighy, com zom rom, comedy, dylan moran, edgar wright, film, film review, Kate Ashfield, Lucy Davis, movie, nick frost, nz, Penelope Wilton, review, romatic, shaun of the dead, simon pegg, zombie

 Holy crap, if you haven’t seen this, you are seriously deprived of life.
 Likewise, if you saw it and didn’t like it, you are deprived of a sense of humour… Seriously, how can you live with yourself!?
 You have been shunned.

 However, I saw it.
 Then I saw it again.
 Then I purchased the DVD with my hard-earned pennies and enjoyed it a whole lot more!
 Juno is more than just a “comedy drama” as Wikipedia so conservatively stated.
 It is the hilarious and refreshing story of a typical teenager, Juno McGuff (Ellen Page), and her slight mishap of falling pregnant by the introverted and slightly cheesy Paulie Bleaker (Michael Cera)… Continue reading

-Tagged Allison Janney, connie, edgar wright, ellen page, film, J.K.
+Tagged Allison Janney, edgar wright, ellen page, film, J.K.
 Simmons, Jason Bateman, jason reitman, Jennifer Garner, julia garner, juno, michael cera, review